 The above chart provides a measure for the maturity in the System, by comparing the ratio of active members (including current DROP participants) to inactive members (retirees and beneficiaries).
-The active-to-inactive ratio has declined since 2000 from 0.83 actives supporting each inactive member to 0.67 actives supporting each inactive member today, which indicates a more mature plan.
-The black line represents the total plan payroll since the 2006 valuation and which after steadily increasing through 2010 has slightly decreased in recent years.
+The active-to-inactive ratio has declined since 2000 from 0.83 actives supporting each inactive member to 0.66 actives supporting each inactive member today, which indicates a more mature plan.
+The black line represents the total plan payroll since the 2006 valuation.